 The mixed-use facility will provide a new shopping experience for visitors through contemporary and adaptable retail units in a vibrant setting.

-Cotswolds Designer Outlet is expected to generate £88.6m ($117m) in sales revenue a year.
+Cotswolds Designer Outlet is expected to generate £88.6m ($117m) in annual sales revenue.

 The retail and leisure destination has a resident catchment of about ten million people within 90 minutes and 5.8 million within 60 minutes of drive time.